Yurssoft/FusionDI/README.md

 ## Features

 - Easy to integrate into existing projects.
+Move one dependency at a time.
 - Simple API for registering and resolving services.
 - Lightweight and minimalistic, ideal for small projects or learning purposes.